Nicholas Gruner

-Nicholas Nightingale Gruner (May 4, 1942 – April 29, 2015) was a Roman Catholic priest and a promoter of the message of Our Lady of Fátima, a recognized apparition of the Blessed Virgin Mary at Fátima, Portugal, in 1917.
-Father Gruner's interpretation of that message at times proved somewhat controversial, even among other groups of Traditionalist Catholics.
+Fr Nicholas Nightingale Gruner (May 4, 1942 – April 29, 2015) was a Roman Catholic priest and a promoter of the message of Our Lady of Fátima, a recognized apparition of the Blessed Virgin Mary at Fátima, Portugal, in 1917.
+Father Gruner's interpretation of that message at times proved controversial, even among other groups of Traditionalist Catholics.
+In 1978, he founded the Fatima Crusaders (known today as The Fatima Center) and was its International Director.

 Biography

 The fifth of seven children, Father Gruner was born in Montreal, Quebec, to Malcolm and Jessie (née Mullally) Gruner.
 He graduated from McGill University and obtained a post-graduate degree in theology from the Pontifical University of Saint Thomas Aquinas in Rome.
 He was ordained at Avellino, Italy on August 22, 1976 by Bishop Pasquale Venezia.